ScooloV/bbpedia/docs/death_zone/sponsorship.md

 Ongoing Sponsorship.

-STEELHELM'S SP0RTING EMP0RIUM AVAILABLE T0 ANY TEAM
-*Several years ago, Garik Steelhelm retired from the life of* *a bandit chief to follow his dream of starting a business* *that would cater to athletes of all levels, from well-*
+STEELHELM'S SP0RTING EMP0RIUM AVAILABLE TO ANY TEAM *Several years ago, Garik Steelhelm retired from the life of* *a bandit chief to follow his dream of starting a business* *that would cater to athletes of all levels, from well-*
 *meaning wannabes looking to shift those Geheimnisnacht* *pounds to professional sportsfolk wanting top-of-the-*
 *line equipment.
-He was one of the firrst to come up with* *the idea, and it certainly proved popular!
+He was one of the first to come up with* *the idea, and it certainly proved popular!
 To this day,* *Steelhelm's Sporting Emporium is popular with Blood*
 *Bowl teams from all corners of the circuit, sponsoring* *several of